shihche0716/PVA-Ca-data-analysis/README.md

-# PVT-Ca-data-analysis-script
+# PVA-Ca-data-analysis-script

-Python scripts and Jupyter notebooks for processing & graphing calcium imaging behavioral results acquired from PVT chronic pain project
+Python scripts and Jupyter notebooks for processing & graphing calcium imaging behavioral results acquired from PVA chronic pain project

 ## Items in the repository include